Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Indianapolis' games this year have hit the over on eight of 15 set point totals (53.3%).

+- The Colts average 28.0 points per game, comparable to the 25.8 per contest the Raiders surrender.

-- Indianapolis is 7-2 against the spread and 7-2 overall this season when the team scores more than 25.8 points.
+- Indianapolis is 7-2 against the spread and 7-2 overall in games when it puts up more than 25.8 points.

-- Indianapolis is 8-2 against the spread and 6-4 overall when the team churns out more than 335.3 yards.
+- When Indianapolis amasses over 335.3 yards, the team is 8-2 against the spread and 6-4 overall.

 - The Colts have turned the ball over 17 times this season, four more turnovers than the Raiders have forced (13).